 NIR at the Grain Elevator: Protein, Moisture, and Starch Before the Truck Leaves

-How grain elevators, feed mills, and oilseed processors use NIR to measure protein, moisture, oil, and starch — and catch off-spec deliveries before the truck unloads.
+How grain elevators and oilseed processors use NIR to measure protein, moisture, and starch — and catch off-spec deliveries at the scale.

 Grain Elevator: Intake to Load-Out